 There had been yellow fever epidemics there before, and people were terrified of the disease.
 Within days over half of

-Memphis’s 45,000 citizens fled the city.
-About 20,000 citizens remained, and about 14,000 of them were African Americans (many of whom couldn’t leave because they didn’t have enough money to leave).
+Memphis’s citizens fled the city.
+About 20,000 people remained, and about 14,000 of them were African Americans (many of whom didn't leave because they didn’t have enough money to do so).

-The next few weeks would be horrible ones.
 Churches became makeshift hospitals.
-People were dying at such a pace that they couldn’t bury the dead fast enough.
+People were dying at such a pace that survivors couldn’t bury the dead fast enough.
 Most other towns in the area declared a quarantine against Memphis, which meant that no one from

-Memphis was allowed to visit their city (for fear that the disease would spread).
+Memphis was allowed to come to their city (for fear that the disease would spread).

 By the way: People didn’t know what caused yellow fever to spread back then.
 Today we know that the disease was spread by mosquitos.

-The rise and fall of Piggly Wiggly and its founder Clarence Saunders is one of the most bizarre American business stories of all time.
+The rise and fall of Piggly Wiggly is one of the most unusual American business stories of all time.

-In 1918 Saunders started his new chain, naming it Piggly Wiggly.
+In 1918, Clarence Saunders started a new grocery store chain called Piggly Wiggly.
 “It took me two hours to find a name that was ridiculous enough,” he later said.
 From its inception it was successful.
 Each store was identical, with each product in the same location in each store.
 The stores had one-way aisles to expedite traffic and create order.
 Piggly Wiggly advertised heavily.
 By 1922 there were 1,200 Piggly Wiggly locations in the United States, making it the largest grocery store chain in

 the country by far.